 Students who do not meet the requirements for satisfactory performance in English language arts, may be enrolled the following year in an accelerated reading support program.
-Middle grades students two or more years below grade level may be enrolled into a double block of reading to accelerate foundational skills.

 2. Intensive Mathematics

 Students who do not meet the requirements for satisfactory performance in mathematics, may be enrolled the following year in an accelerated mathematics support program designed to develop a deeper understanding of math concepts and to advance student learning.